VoidingWarranties/Myo-Intelligesture/README.md

 Usage
 -----

-The easiest way to use this library is to create a new leaf-feature and add it to the feature tree.
-For a more detailed explanation of the feature tree, see [Explanation](#Explanation).
+The easiest way to use this library is to create a new feature and add it as a leaf to the feature tree.
+For a more detailed explanation of the feature tree, see [Explanation](#explanation).
 See `ExampleCLass.h` for a simple example.

 The root of the feature tree is always `RootFeature`.
 You can add child features to a parent feature by passing the parent feature to the child feature in the